oricis/Caliopen/src/backend/main/py.storage/README.rst

 This repository is part of CaliOpen platform.
 For documentation, installation and contribution instructions, please refer to https://caliopen.github.io

-Caliopen Base
+Caliopen Storage
 =============

-This is the base package for caliopen platform.
+This is the base storage package for caliopen platform.

 It contains following sub packages: